 Boston, MA: Massachusetts' eviction moratorium expired on October 18th, leading to eviction notices, and motions to execute pending evictions, for countless families across the state.
-But a large, 207-unit apartment complex in Boston will remain a refuge from huge rent increases during the COVID-19 eviction crisis after residents and their new landlord agreed to negotiate.
+But a large, 207-unit apartment complex in Boston will remain a refuge from displacement and huge rent increases during the COVID-19 eviction crisis after residents and their new landlord agreed to negotiate.

 The ink has dried on a housing stability agreement forged by the residents of Morton Village Apartments in Mattapan and their new landlord, Avanath Capital.
 Avanath, a national investor based in California with over 10,000 apartments in its national portfolio, purchased the property this month.
 When Morton Village residents got word of the pending sale in July, they quickly organized a tenant association, led by several courageous women of color and facilitated by housing justice organizers from City Life/Vida Urbana.

 The agreement establishes 5-year leases for all residents in the apartment complex with rent increases of 3% per year for the first three years, and 3.25% per year for the fourth and fifth years.
 For seniors over 70, rent increases will hold steady at 3% per year for five years.